-The Statement of Financial Position is presented on a liquidity basis.
-Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
+The statement of financial position is presented on a liquidity basis.
+Assets and liabilities are presented in decreasing order of liquidity.
 All balances are expected to be recovered or settled within twelve months, except for financial assets and liabilities at fair value through profit or loss and net assets attributable to members.
 The amount expected to be recovered or settled within twelve months in relation to these balances cannot be reliably determined.

-The financial statements are presented in Australian Dollars and all values are rounded to the nearest dollar except where otherwise indicated.
+The financial statements are presented in Australian dollars and all values are rounded to the nearest dollar except where otherwise indicated.